benjiebob/SMALify/README.md

 PUBLIC REPOSITORY IS A WORK IN PROGRESS.
+I am due to add installation instructions and simplify code... for now, enjoy at your own risk :)

 # Creatures Great and SMAL